grafana/thema/docs/authoring/authoring.md

 ]
 ```

 This isn't a valid lineage, though. `secondfield` is required and lacks a default, which means that valid instances of `0.0` will be invalid with respect to `0.1`.
-Our change is backwards incompatible, which breaks the rules of scuemata.
+Our change is backwards incompatible, which breaks the rules of thema.

 There are three possible ways to fix this: make `secondfield` optional, give it a default, or start a new sequence.